25 Front Yard Palm Tree Landscape Designs (with Pictures)

 Combination of two Pygmy date palms (Phoenix roebelenii) and boxwood in the front yard landscape.

-A grove of kentia or coconut palms can be stunning; however, a mixed canopy of palms with other woody plants creates a more natural display reminiscent of the palm’s natural habitat.
+A landscape consisting of only palms can be beautiful, but palms combine well with other plants.
+While a grove of kentia or coconut palms can be gorgeous, a mixed canopy of palms with other woody plants creates a more natural display similar to the palm’s natural habitat.

-Numerous herbaceous and woody plants contribute color and texture to the garden.
-While some of these plants serve as focal points, others work as excellent fillers that complement the palms they accompany.
+Numerous herbaceous and woody plants add color and texture to the garden.
+While some of these plants are focal points, others serve as great fillers that complement the palms they accompany.

-Front yard design with combination of boxwood, Pygmy date palms (Phoenix roebelenii) and tropical plants.
+Front yard design with a combination of boxwood, Pygmy date palms (Phoenix roebelenii), and tropical plants.

-A front walkway to the entrance lined with boxwood, tropical plants and p Pygmy date palms (Phoenix roebelenii).
+The front walkway to the entrance is lined with boxwood, tropical plants, and Pygmy date palms (Phoenix roebelenii).

-Interesting combination of two Foxtail palms (Wodyetia bifurcata), tropical plants and boxwood by the front entrance.
+Here is an interesting combination of two Foxtail palms (Wodyetia bifurcata), tropical plants, and boxwood by the front entrance.

 Two Pygmy date palms (Phoenix roebelenii) combined with colorful tropical plants.

-As you can see, it’s easy to use palm trees to create a stunning front yard with depth and visual interest.
-Palms can enhance a landscape without becoming overwhelming or overly complicated.
+As you can see, it’s easy to use palm trees to create a stunning front yard that has depth and visual interest.
+Palms can also enhance a landscape without being overwhelming or overly complicated.

-No matter the style of palm tree you choose, there are other plants that pair well with them to create amazing dynamic profiles.
+No matter the style of palm tree you choose there are other plants that pair well with them to make amazing dynamic profiles.

 Related articles: